Amsterdam/GOB-API/src/.jenkins/test/database/README.md

 should have).

 After having applied the alembic migrations to the running container, use the `dumpschema.sh` script (see above) to update the schema definition that is used to initialise the container on a fresh run.
+Also, update the alembic version in the `fixtures/alembic_version.csv` fixture.

 ## Initialising data
 The data in `fixtures/` is automatically imported when a new instance of the database container is created.
 File names